Bla-nk/Discord_GoogleClassroom/README.md

 ```
 https://www.googleapis.com/auth/classroom.coursework.me.readonly

 ```

-If you want the attached Google Drive files to be uploaded to the channel (as long as they're less than 8 MB in size), you also need this scope:
+If you want the bot to attach the files that comes with the announcement then you have to grant this scope as well.

 ```
 https://www.googleapis.com/auth/drive.readonly

 ```

 ## Getting Started